FHomps/PamHC2_Tweaks/readme.md

 `Rule("*Cake", "s.7", "h>8:h-1;s.6")`\
     All cakes have a saturation of 1.4\*health, then, if their health value is higher than 8, it is reduced by 1 and the saturation is dropped to 1.2\*health.

 Rules can be tagged with the `"tag"` keyword argument.
 Rules will put their tag on food they modify, and all of the food's tags will appear in the changelog for easier traceability and debugging.
-You can also print food items directly, they are str-convertible.
+In case no tag is specified, a rule's tag will be its name argument.
+You can also obtain this information by printing food items directly, they are str-convertible.

 ## Credits